The Secret Life of Kids Online: What You Need to Know

 So how does it go wrong?
 “Teens are susceptible to peer pressure and are also naturally impulsive, so they may quickly comment on an inappropriate post without thinking.
 This can easily snowball and become very hurtful to the person who’s targeted,” says Dr. Clarke-Pearson.
 Some families have also become so overly digitized that time together at home and during meals is being displaced.
 Direct interaction with peers is disappearing as well.
 “When texting becomes the main mode of communication, it doesn’t allow for tone, body language or facial cues,” says Dr. Clarke-Pearson.

 But the right parental interaction and involvement can ensure that won’t happen.
 Here’s how to help your child use social media and game sites to her advantage:

-Be kind: Discourage meanness, gossiping, and posting anything that’s untrue or potentially harmful or embarrassing.
+Discourage meanness, gossiping and posting anything that’s untrue or potentially harmful or embarrassing.
 Remind your child that there’s no real privacy online—every email, text or IM leaves a digital footprint, which future employers and colleges might access.

 Get the latest online safety information at cybersafebook.com.

 Learn more with 13 Tips for Monitoring Kids’ Social Media.